Back-testing your trading ideas

 Position sizing

 This is a new feature in version 3.9.
-Position sizing in backtester is implemented by means of new reserved variable
+Position sizing in the backtester is implemented by means of a new reserved variable:

 PositionSize = <size array>

-Now you can control dollar amount or percentage of portfolio that is invested into the trade
+Now you can control the dollar amount or percentage of portfolio that is invested in the trade.

-If less than 100% of available cash is invested then the remaining amount earns interest rate as defined in the settings.
+If less than 100% of available cash is invested, then the remaining amount earns an interest rate as defined in the settings.

-There is also a new checkbox in the AA settings window: "Allow position size shrinking" - this controls how backtester handles the situation when requested position size (via PositionSize variable) exceeds available cash: when this flag is checked the position is entered with size shinked to available cash if it is unchecked the position is not entered.
+There is also a new checkbox in the AA Settings window: "Allow position size shrinking" - this controls how the backtester handles the situation when the requested position size (via the 'PositionSize' variable) exceeds available cash.
+When this flag is checked, the position is entered with a size shrunk to available cash.
+If it is unchecked, the position is not entered.

-To see actual position sizes please use a new report mode in AA settings window: "Trade list with prices and pos. size"
+To see actual position sizes, please use a new report mode in the AA Settings window: "Trade list with prices and pos. size"

 Buy = <your buy formula here>